wallacepf/vault-cert-agent/README.md

 This is an example on how to use the Vault agent to retrieve PKI certs from Vault.

-An example on how to setup Vault PKI is provided on `vault.tf.tmp` file
+An example on how to setup Vault PKI is provided on `vault.tf` file

 How to use it